SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-2"></a>
 ### Practice 2 : Preparing working environnement

-* Type qrsh to connect on one node
 * Move into the directory /scratch2
 * Create a working directory such as Formation-X (X corresponds to your login id/number)
 * Move into this directory just created and check the current/working directory just by looking the prompt